How to use Syncthing for remote continuous file synchronization

 Learn how to securely synchronize files between remote devices using Syncthing with Meshnet.

 Backing up files is a crucial aspect of data management and should be considered a top priority for individuals and organizations alike.
-Accidental deletion, hardware failure, malware attacks, and natural disasters are just a few examples of potential threats that can lead to data loss.
-By synchronizing files between different devices and using backup folders, you can easily recover lost data and avoid potential disruptions.
+Accidental deletion, hardware failure, malware attacks, and natural disasters are some potential threats that can lead to data loss.
+You can recover lost data and avoid potential disruptions by synchronizing files between different devices and using backup folders.

 Syncthing is a free and open-source continuous file synchronization program.
 The app allows you to link various devices and exchange data between them in real time.
 In addition, Syncthing allows you to select a network interface on each device that is used for file synchronization.